 Currently working towards a Masters in Counseling Psychology and having worked in advertising for almost 20 years, Adam has a unique perspective of the world of commercialism and its everyday effects on the psyche.
 Drawing on these experiences, Adam has created two distinct directions and looks for his artwork.

 Adam’s creativity is not only limited to his art, he still designs, consults and has written a book about archetypes and storytelling in the sports marketing arena entitled Captivate, which is available on Amazon.com.
-He currently lives, works and plays in Los Angeles with his wife of 20 years and his son.
+He currently lives, works and plays in Salt Lake City and is the proud father of a 17 year old boy..